 I wondered how Al Potter was doing.
 He'd always been a nice little boy.
 He'd been quiet and gentle, not like James, or my brother Henry, or, for that matter, Lily.
 I would never find out, I realised with some regret, because I was certain that I'd never see James again.

 I'd packed my Speedo open back kneeskin suit.
 Once black, it was old, chlorine faded, and well past its best, but it was the one I always wore for training sessions.
 As I pulled it on and adjusted it, I realised that it was a long time since I'd been in a pool.
-Simon didn't see the point in swimming; he'd told me that I always smelled of chlorine.
-Over the previous eighteen months, since we'd got together, I'd gone from eight hours of swimming a week to six, and then three, and then down to one.
-And now, I realised, I hadn't been in the water for three months.
+Simon didn't see the point in swimming; he'd complained, told me that I always smelled of chlorine.
+Since we'd got together, I'd gone from eight hours of swimming a week to six, and then three, and then down to one.
+I prepared to walk onto poolside, realising that I hadn't been in the water for three months.

-I silently cursed Simon.
-Tucking my hair into my white cap and pulling on my goggles, I strode out onto the poolside and looked around for a quiet lane.
+Silently cursing Simon, I tucked my hair into my white cap and pulling on my goggles, I strode out onto the poolside and looked around for a quiet lane.

 There was only one person in the backstroke lane, an elderly woman who was at the far side of the pool, so I decided to warm up with a few lengths on my back.
 I counted my strokes; I had no alternative, as there were no turn flags to help me.
-But my strokes were short, and I rolled into my turn much too early.
-I was forced to fly-kick my way to the wall in order to tumble.
+But my strokes were short; I rolled into my turn much too early and was forced to fly-kick my way to the wall in order to tumble.

 When I broke surface, I concentrated on increasing the power of my pulls.
 I was woefully out of practice.
-As I stared at the ceiling and felt the water surging around me, I fantasised about setting fire to Simon's car, and about kicking him in the balls.
+As I stared at the ceiling and felt the water surging around me, I fantasised about setting fire to Simon's car, and about kicking him in the bollocks.
 As I searched for another ignominy to heap on him, an idea hit me.
 I wondered what it would be like to immerse both Simon, and James Potter, in a vat of itching powder.
-I gleefully imagined their skin turning red and erupting in painful boils, and I hit my hand on the poolside.
+I was gleefully imagining their skin turning red and erupting in painful boils when I hit my hand on the poolside.
 My angry thoughts of revenge had obviously increased my backstroke speed.

 Treading water, I looked at the back of my hand.
 It was tingling, and there was no doubt that I'd have a bruise.
 Deciding that I'd had enough of the backstroke, I ducked under the lane rope and joined the freestyle swimmers.
 As I pulled myself through the water, my confusion and anger finally began to fade.